Dead or Alive: Dimensions: Development and release

-Dead or Alive: Dimensions was first revealed as an official title on June 15, 2010 at E3 under the working title Dead or Alive 3D.
+Dead or Alive: Dimensions was first revealed as an official title on June 15, 2010, at E3 under the working title Dead or Alive 3D.
 Dimensions is the fourth Dead or Alive game to feature English voice overs; most of voice actors have been recast.
 Yosuke Hayashi took over as the director and producer following the departure of the series' creator Tomonobu Itagaki.

 DOAD was scheduled for release at the Nintendo 3DS launch on February 26, 2011.
 However, due to the 2011 Tōhoku earthquake and tsunami of March 11, the release was pushed back by two months.
-It was eventually released on May 19 in Japan (by Tecmo Koei), on May 20 in Europe (by Nintendo), on May 24 in North America (by Tecmo Koei), and on May 26 in Australia (by Nintendo).
+It was eventually released on May 19 in Japan, on May 20 in Europe, on May 24 in North America, and on May 26 in Australia.
+Nintendo distributed the game in PAL regions.
+It was also the first game in the series to have a "Teen" rating from the ESRB since 2001's Dead or Alive 3 by toning down the sexual content for female characters.